Space Jam: A New Legacy: Filming

 Principal photography began on June 25, 2019.
 On July 16, 2019, it was announced Nance was leaving the project because he and "the studio/producers had different takes on the creative vision for Space Jam 2", and that Malcolm D. Lee would serve as his replacement.
 Bradford Young, who was set to serve as cinematographer, also left the project and was replaced by Salvatore Totino.

 Among locations used for filming included the Sheats–Goldstein Residence owned by James Goldstein, including turning its tennis court temporarily into a basketball court for the shooting.
 Production wrapped on September 16, 2019.
 The production spent at total of $194.7 million filming in California, receiving $21.8 million in tax rebates from the state.
 James held a farewell meeting talking about how he idolized with the first Space Jam film when he was a kid in Akron, Ohio, when the production wrapped, which was later leaked on August 16, 2020, along with pictures of James with his #6 Tune Squad outfit.
 A scene filmed under Nance's direction in June 2019 involving Pepé Le Pew attempting to flirt with a bartender (portrayed by Greice Santo), only to be rebuffed, was deleted.
 This decision was later met with backlash among many fans, who accused the studio of double standards by removing the character while allowing a cameo of Alex and his droogs, a gang that commits severe violence and sexual assaults in the 1971 film A Clockwork Orange, to be retained.
 Malcolm McDowell, who played Alex in the film, was asked permission to include a cameo appearance of his character and he granted it.
+Scenes where Bugs Bunny and LeBron visit the worlds of Pokémon, The Wizard of Oz, The Iron Giant, Friends, The Flintstones, and Akira were planned, written and storyboarded, with concept art done by animation director Devin Crane and illustrator Joel Parod, but were cut from the final film.
+The Game of Thrones scene was originally longer, with concept art by David Álvarez, but was cut due to the series ending its run around that time.
+Sylvester Jr. was planned to appear in the film as part of the Tune Squad, but was cut.
 The film's trailer revealed that Elmer Fudd and Yosemite Sam would be allowed to appear with their trademark guns in the film; since HBO Max's Looney Tunes Cartoons, a temporary ban had been enacted to not depict firearms due to mass shootings and gun violence in the United States.

 In March 2020, photos taken on set and a brief recording of the wrap party were leaked online, revealing that the film would feature characters from other Warner-owned properties.
 In May 2020, James officially revealed the title and logo of the film, as Space Jam: A New Legacy.
 Don Cheadle stated that LeBron had an injury he suffered during production, while the filmmakers had a rigorous schedule and shot 14 hours a day.